ros-controls/joss_paper/paper.md

 ---
 # Summary

-A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience In recent years the Robotics Operating System [@288] (ROS) has become the 'de facto' standard framework for the development of software in robotics.
+In recent years the Robotics Operating System [@288] (ROS) has become the 'de facto' standard framework for the development of software in robotics.
 The idea of `ros_control` originates from the `pr2_controller_manager` framework with some ideas borrowed from OROCOS and serves for implementing and managing robot controllers with focus on both `real-time performance` and `sharing of controllers` in a robot-agnostic way.
 The clear, modular design of `ros_control` makes it ideal for both research and industrial use and has indeed seen many such applications to date. `ros_control` is out-of-the-box compatible with 3rd party software such as `MoveIt!` [@moveit],  the `ROS navigation stack`, Gazebo[@koenig2004design] and others.